-During the year Deloitte LLP resigned as auditors, and following a review of the audit market the Society appointed Mazars LLP as Auditors of the Society.
+During the year Mazars LLP were the Auditors of the Society.

 The Committee evaluated and approved the scope and content of the external audit plan, and approved the level of fees.
 The Committee monitored the effectiveness of the external auditor and the progress of external audit work against plan, with regard to the resources, competency and independence of the audit team.
 This review concluded that the work performed by Mazars LLP was independent, objective and effective.